The WELLfed Mission: To provide the opportunity for parents to learn how to feed their families well.

 1,500 + volunteer hours donated to develop the WELLfed programme

 "I used to hide myself at home, now I'm coming out more.
 I thought I was the only one in my situation."

 How you can be part of WELLfed

 There is a lot of interest in WELLfed classes and we intend to launch at more low decile schools in the future.

-If you’d like to refer yourself or a friend for a place on a WELLfed course or help support this initiative please email us at:
+If you’d like more information about WELLfed or to help support this initiative please email us at: